trustcrypto/OnlyKey-Firmware/README.md

 # OnlyKey-Firmware

 This is the official firmware for **OnlyKey** - The Two-factor Authentication & Password Solution.
-For general information on OnlyKey check out the Kickstarter page: [OnlyKey Kickstarter Page](http://www.crp.to/ok)
+For general information on OnlyKey check out the Kickstarter page: [OnlyKey Kickstarter Page](https://www.kickstarter.com/projects/1048259057/openkey-the-two-factor-authentication-and-password/)

-OnlyKey pre-orders are available here: [OnlyKey Pre-order](http://www.crp.to/po)
+OnlyKey pre-orders are available here: [OnlyKey Pre-order](http://www.crp.to/ok)

+OnlyKey Quick Start Guide is available here: [OnlyKey Quick Start Guide](http://www.crp.to/okstart)

 ## Introduction ##
 There are two available version of the OnlyKey firmware: